The ultimate travel guide to Denver, Colorado –free and written by a local!

 [disclaimer: this Denver visitors guide includes affiliate links, which may provide a small commission to my site (e.g., if you book a Denver hotel or Denver hostel through my links).
 You don’t have to use my links, but it’s no extra cost to you and helps me to keep providing free travel guides to Denver, Colorado and elsewhere]

 From its humble origins as a mining settlement established in the 1850s, Denver Colorado has grown into the premier city in the entire Rocky Mountain region.
 And in recent years, the rest of America has begun to realize that the Mile High City is not the cowtown of its reputation of yore.
 The city’s population has swelled over the past decade, as people — especially young professionals — have fled the coasts in search of a more relaxed lifestyle, better weather, access to the mountains, more affordable housing, and the many fun things to do in Denver.

 In short, Denver is currently one of the hottest cities in the entire United States.

 And it’s easy to see why.
 With over 300 days of sunshine a year, Denver’s climate will keep you cheery even during the depths of winter.
-With easy access to the mountains, you can spend your days hiking or skiing and still return to town in time to grab dinner and check out one of Denver’s many new microbreweries.
+With easy access to some of the most beautiful mountains this side of Alaska, you can spend your days hiking or skiing and still return to town in time to grab dinner and check out one of Denver’s many new microbreweries.